Twice in a Lifetime (film)

 Twice in a Lifetime is a 1985 American drama film directed by Bud Yorkin and starring Gene Hackman as a married steelworker in a mid-life crisis who becomes attracted to another woman, played by Ann-Margret.
 Ellen Burstyn, Amy Madigan, Ally Sheedy, and Brian Dennehy co-star.
-The film is a remake of the 1973 Play for Today episode Kisses at Fifty, by the same writer.
+The film is a remake of the 1973 Play for Today episode "Kisses at Fifty", by the same writer.

 Paul McCartney composed and performed the theme song to the film, heard over the end credits.
 It remained commercially unavailable as a recording until 1993 when it was included as a bonus track on a reissue of McCartney's album Pipes of Peace.

 Plot

-Harry Mackenzie works in a factory during the day and returns to a comfortable marriage each night, which, while lacking excitement and passion, is stable.
-For his 50th birthday, his wife, Kate, encourages him to visit his favorite corner tavern and enjoy himself.
+Harry Mackenzie works in a steel mill factory during the day and returns to a comfortable marriage each night, which, while lacking excitement and passion, is stable.
+His wife Kate and their adult daughters, Helen and Sunny, celebrate Harry's 50th birthday.
+Kate encourages him to visit his favorite corner tavern and enjoy himself.
+There, his friends, including Nick, hold a birthday celebration and gift him a Seattle Seahawks jacket.
+Harry meets Audrey Minelli, a newly hired barmaid, who captures his interest.
+Harry flirts endlessly and dances with her.

-An attractive barmaid, Audrey Minelli, captures his interest.
-Harry falls for her, and before long, shocks Kate by requesting a divorce.
-This decision horrifies their daughters, particularly Sunny, who is having a difficult marriage of her own, and Helen, who is about to be wed.
+The next day, Harry sees Audrey again.
+He drives her to a nearby restaurant, where she states she has been recently widowed.
+As Harry has a second date, Kate's coworker Susie witnesses Harry kiss Audrey, and then tells Kate about the affair.
+When Kate returns home, she questions Harry about Audrey.
+Harry confesses to the affair, and tells Audrey that Kate knows about their relationship.
+Audrey responds that for the affair to continue, he needs to choose either her or Kate.

-Kate goes through a difficult period of adjustment.
-She eventually lands a job in a beauty salon, changes her appearance, and tries to adopt a new outlook on life.
-By the time Harry attends his daughter Helen's wedding, most members family members have found ways to cope and move on.
+Harry's affair infuriates Sunny, who is having a difficult marriage herself with her husband Keith.
+Harry's adult son Jerry arrives into town and scolds his father for having an affair.
+As Harry has drinks with Nick, Sunny brings her mother into the tavern to confront her father.
+Harry tries to quiet his daughter but it escalates into an argument, in which Harry leaves the bar with Kate.
+Sunny tells Audrey to leave her father alone.
+Audrey is then fired from her job.